Enhancing the efficiency of quantum-dot-based single-photon source designs by suppressing background emission using concentric rings: Introduction

-In the quest for near unity $\beta$ factor and collection efficiency, we explore the introduction of few-period (1-3) circular Bragg reflectors around nanowires or micropillars, in an attempt to decrease the spontaneous emission (SE) rate into background modes, $\Gamma_{\rm B}$.
-The circular Bragg reflector consists of alternating layers of air and high-index materials thus forming cylindrical rings separated by air gaps.
-In this paper, we will provide a detailed physical description of how cylindrical rings around an infinite nanowire can influence the emission into radiation modes referring to established literature\cite{Jiang93,Jiang94,jiang1994cylindrical,Nikolaev1999,Nikolaev1999v2,Kaliteevski00,Kaliteevskii2000,Ochoa00,Scheuer03v1,Scheuer03v2}.
-We will then demonstrate how the few-period circular Bragg reflector around an infinite nanowire can increase the $\beta$ factor of the fundamental mode ($\beta=\Gamma_{\rm HE_{11}}/\Gamma_{\rm T}$) up to 0.999 due to further suppression of the emission into radiation modes caused by a photonic band gap effect.
-Finally, we will apply this strategy in the practically relevant case of the finite-sized SPS based on tapered nanowires sketched in Figs. (\ref{intro_figure}a-\ref{intro_figure}b).
-Additionally, we also show the beneficial effects of adding optimized high-index rings around micropillars as shown in Fig. (\ref{intro_figure}c).
+In this work, we introduce circular Bragg reflectors with 1-3 periods around nanowires or micropillars to further decrease the SE rate $\Gamma_{\rm B}$ into background modes.
+The circular Bragg reflector consists of alternating layers of air and high-index materials, thus forming concentric rings separated by air gaps.
+We provide a detailed physical description of how rings around an infinite nanowire can influence the emission into radiation modes.
+We demonstrate how the few-period circular Bragg reflector around an infinite nanowire can increase the $\beta$ factor of the fundamental $\mathrm{HE}_{11}$ mode ($\beta=\Gamma_{\rm HE_{11}}/\Gamma_{\rm T}$) up to 0.999, thanks to the additional suppression of the emission into radiation modes caused by a photonic bandgap effect.
+We apply this strategy in the practically relevant case of the finite-sized SPS based on tapered nanowires sketched in Figs.\ (\ref{intro_figure}a-\ref{intro_figure}b).
+Finally, we also show the beneficial effects of adding optimized rings around micropillars, as shown in Fig.\ (\ref{intro_figure}c).
+We thus improve upon two well established SPS designs.

-This paper is organized as follows: in Sec. (\ref{Theory}), we present our theoretical framework based on the Fourier modal method and a novel analytical method.
-In Sec. (\ref{Physics}), we describe the physics of the circular Bragg reflector.
-Subsequently, we use the analytical method to present and analyze the emission rates in the infinite nanowire (Sec. (\ref{Nanowire})) and in the infinite nanowire with rings (Sec. (\ref{Rings})).
-In Sec. (\ref{Rings}), we also present the optimization of the $\beta$ factor.
-In Sec. (\ref{Photonic nanowire}) and Sec. (\ref{Micropillar}), we present the photonic nanowire SPS with rings and the micropillar SPS with rings respectively.